simonw/llm/docs/help.md

       llm 'Extract text from this image' -a image.jpg llm 'Describe' -a https://static.simonwillison.net/static/2024/pelicans.jpg
       cat image | llm 'describe image' -a -
-      # With an explicit content type:
+      # With an explicit mimetype:
       cat image | llm 'describe image' --at - image/jpeg

 Options: